iankavanagh2016/RightMove_Blog/_posts/2016-05-25-Deploying-Jekyll.md

 ---
 layout: post
-title:  "Deploying Jekyll"
+title:  "Deploying our blog"
 date:   2016-05-25
 tags:  [jekyll, deployment, github pages, git]
 ---
-Once we finished building our Jekyll site we needed to decide where and how we wanted to deploy it.
+Once we finished building our Jekyll blog site, we needed to decide where and how we wanted to deploy it.
 Because Jekyll is so tightly integrated with GitHub Pages, it was a natural starting point for deploying this blog.
-We deployed our blog through GitHub Pages - The Jekyll documentation has a specific section on [deployment methods](http://jekyllrb.com/docs/deployment-methods/ "deployment methods")
+We deployed our blog through GitHub Pages - the Jekyll documentation has a specific section specifically on [deployment methods](http://jekyllrb.com/docs/deployment-methods/ "deployment methods")

-Ensure you have git installed locally - choose one of the many [Git GUI Client's](https://git-scm.com/downloads/guis).
+Ensure you have git installed locally - choose one of the many [Git gui client's](https://git-scm.com/downloads/guis).
 The first time, you will need to do the following at the command line prompt, using your github details.

 {% highlight bash %}